 Ask a mom what she wants for Christmas.
 I dare you.
 She will probably respond with something altruistic like, “I want nothing more than my family’s health and happiness.”
 Or “I really don’t need anything.
 I have plenty.
-Maybe peace on Earth, or a cure to childhood cancer?”
+Maybe peace on Earth or a cure for childhood cancer?”
 Because we’re moms, and this is what we do.
 We deflect.
 We constantly worry about taking too much time for ourselves, and don’t even ask us to spend money on something silly like a day at the spa.
-Nope, not gonna happen.
+Nope, not going to happen.
 It’s like when you become a mom, you start to think that you, as a woman and an individual, really don’t matter much anymore.
 But this isn’t the case.
 You are a person, and your wants and desires are valid.

 1. More snuggles.

 No mom will ever say no to more snuggles.
 From her kids, her animals, or her husband.
 We’re moms.
 We were made for snuggles.
 It’s in our DNA.

 My babies get a little bit bigger (before my incredulous eyes) every day.
 This Christmas, I wish that I could freeze time.
 We are so busy.
 I would love for us to slow down and bask in each other’s company.
 My oldest daughter is four — it’s downright depressing to realize that in just a few short years, she, and her little sisters, will want nothing to do with uncool mom and dad.
 Maybe we can hide our gadgets (smartphones and tablets) from ourselves this Christmas and just unplug?
 If we can’t stop time, perhaps we can at least take a short reprieve from the “real world” and focus on family?

 And dishes.
 And messes.
 Okay, we can’t really expect these things to go away (entirely).
 The last time I checked, Amazon wasn’t selling magic wands.
 But most of us moms can admit (I think) that we would love a little help with the daily household tasks, not just at Christmas but throughout the year.